qcrit/NHB-2018-OEstylometry/meter_and_compounds/README.txt

-The fundamental data resides in the folder ‘Base data’, which contains four files:
+The fundamental data resides in the folder ‘Base data’ (and is duplicated in the folder 'Python_code' for convenience), which contains four files:

 A) calgary_proce_x.txt — the Old English verse corpus
 B) cynewulf.txt - the titles of Cynewulfian and attributed-Cynewulfian poems under examination